tarantool/doc/doc/reference/tooling/tt_cli/tt_interactive_console.rst

 tt interactive console
 ======================

-The ``tt`` utility features an command-line console that allows executing requests and Lua code interactively on the connected Tarantool instances.
+The ``tt`` utility features a command-line console that allows executing requests and Lua code interactively on the connected Tarantool instances.
 It is similar to the :ref:`Tarantool interactive console <interactive_console>` with one key difference: the ``tt`` console allows connecting to any available instance,